roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 const fullPath = `./downloads/${fileName}`;
 ```

-4. Next, create an options argument and specify the path to where we will write the file in `downloads`.
+4. Next, create an options argument and specify the path to where we will write the file in `downloads`:

 ``` javascript
 const options = {